Fort Pitt Provincial Park: Francis Jeffery Dickens

 In 1883, 25 NWMP were sent to Fort Pitt under the command of Francis Dickens, the son of the novelist Charles Dickens.
 Dickens arrived "Several days late and was met by a large camp of Indians, many of them dissatisfied because they had not received their promised agriculture equipment."
-At this time, Fort Pitt was seeing an increase in the number of dissatisfied Plains Cree in the surrounding area.
-The lack of resources and growing tensions throughout the prairies were influential factors in the 1885 rebellion.
-Soon after the violence broke out at Duck Lake, John Rae requested that Dickens track and ensure that Big Bear's Cree had remained in the Fort Pitt area.
+At this time, Fort Pitt was seeing an increase in the number of dissatisfied Plains Cree in the area.
+The lack of resources and growing tensions throughout the prairies helped cause the 1885 rebellion.
+After fighting broke out at Duck Lake, John Rae requested that Dickens track and try to ensure that Big Bear's Cree remain in the Fort Pitt area.
 There was a growing fear that an increasing number of Cree would join the Métis and pose an even greater threat.

-After losing control of Fort Pitt, Dickens and his men retreated to the safety of Battleford, effectively ending Dickens active duty with the NWMP.
-Dickens was employed as a justice of the peace and presided over some of the preliminary hearings for the rebels.
+After surrendering Fort Pitt in April 1885, Dickens and his men retreated to the safety of Battleford, effectively ending Dickens' active duty with the NWMP.
+Dickens was employed as a justice of the peace and presided over some of the preliminary hearings of the rebels.
 In 1886, he left the employment of government and moved to the United States with the intentions of completing a lecture tour.
 Dickens died on 11 June of a suspected heart attack before the tour began.